Table of Contents

 - Records are accessed much more easily with easy to use indices

-Now, to prevent a malicious user from overloading our storage capacity and memory with a maliciously crafted request which infinitely loops over some data and sends it to our server, we have provided an optional append_threshold
+Now, to prevent a malicious user from overloading our storage capacity and memory with a maliciously crafted request which infinitely loops over some data and sends it to our server, we have provided an optional append_threshold parameter to all append operations.
+When provided, it prevents streaming append writes to write more bytes than the provided append_threshold.

-At the segment level, this requires us to keep a segment_overflow_capacity
+At the segment level, this requires us to keep a segment_overflow_capacity.
+All segment append operations now use:

 append_threshold = segment_capacity - segment.size + segment_overflow_capacity

-value could be segment_capacity / 2
+A good segment_overflow_capacity value could be segment_capacity / 2.

 Component implementation